-over conventional OMA from the perspective of a single user pair, Ding et al. [24] investigated both the sum rate and the individual rates of the two users.
-It was demonstrated that a higher sum rate gain can be attained by NOMA over OMA, when the channel conditions of the pair of NOMA users are rather different, which is line with our expectation in the context of SIC-aided detection.
+1) A Single-User Pair's Performance: User pairing is capable of beneficially reducing the complexity of the NOMA design, when establishing advanced hybrid MA networks.
+By focusing on fully exploiting the potential gains of NOMA over conventional OMA from the perspective of a single-user pair, Ding et al. [24] investigated both the sum rate and the individual rates of the two users.
+It was demonstrated that a higher sum-rate gain can be attained by NOMA over OMA, when the channel conditions of the pair of NOMA users are rather different, which is in line with our expectation in the context of SIC-aided detection.
 In [110], the impact of spatial location on a pair of NOMA users was examined by employing a stochastic geometry model, in conjunction with three different user selection schemes.
 In [111], Qin et al. examined the secrecy performance of a specifically selected user pair in large-scale networks and showed that the secrecy diversity order of the user pair was determined by the user having the weaker channel.
-User pairing was invoked for MIMO-NOMA scenarios in [107], [127].
-We note that the user paring techniques of [24], [107], [110], [111], [127] can be further improved by PA, which is hence a promising research direction.
+User pairing was invoked for MIMO-NOMA scenarios in [107] and [127].
+We note that the user paring techniques of [24], [107], [110], [111], and [127] can be further improved by PA, which is hence a promising research direction.

-2) User clustering/pairing from the perspective of the overall system's performance: Note that allocating NOMA users to different orthogonal RBs (e.g. sub-channels/subcarries/clusters) generally turns out to be a non-deterministic polynomial-time (NP)-hard problem.
+2) User Clustering/Pairing From the Perspective of the Overall System's Performance: Note that allocating NOMA users to different orthogonal RBs (e.g., subchannels/ subcarries/clusters) generally turns out to be a nondeterministic polynomial-time (NP)-hard problem.
 It is computationally prohibitive to obtain optimal results by performing an exhaustive search, when the number of users and RBs becomes high, especially when the number of user/RBs is dynamically fluctuating.
-Hence investigating efficient low-complexity user allocation algorithms, which are capable of achieving attractive performance-complexity trade-offs is necessary.
-Some of the research contributions in the field of resource allocation can be found in [159], [164], [168]-[177].
-Below we list some of the promising approaches as follows:
+Hence, investigating efficient low-complexity user allocation algorithms, which are capable of achieving attractive performancecomplexity tradeoffs is necessary.
+Some of the research contributions in the field of resource allocation can be found in [159], [164], and [168]-[177].
+We list some of the promising approaches as follows.
+The characteristics of those approaches are also summarized in Table 7.